Cardston Alberta Temple: Design and architecture

-The architectural style of the temple is characterized by a fusion of Grecian and subtle Peruvian influences, resembling designs of Aztec temples with traditional temple designs by the church.
-Its architecture reflects both the cultural heritage of the town of Cardston and the spiritual significance of the church.
-Inspired by the designs of architect Frank Lloyd Wright, the temple embodies a fusion of Mayan-Aztec and Prairie School architectural styles.
+The temple's architectural style uses a combination of "Grecian massiveness" and "a Peruvian touch", resembling designs of Aztec temples, with the intent to be a similar style of permanence, solidity, and dignity of all temples that came before it.
+The temple was designed by Harold W. Burton and Hyrum Pope, inspired by the designs of American architect Frank Lloyd Wright.
+It combines Mayan-Aztec and Prairie School architectural styles.
 At the time, the temple was unique, due to it not needing a large assembly hall.
-The Deseret Evening News said that the inside design would have similarities with contemporary temples, but “outside it is totally unlike any of them.”
+The Deseret Evening News said that the inside design had similarities with contemporary temples, but that the outside was unique and “totally unlike any of them.”
+The design of the temple was a radical shift in design, in an Octagon shape of a cross, with a three meter high retaining wall.

 The temple has four ordinance rooms, five sealing rooms, and a floor area of 88,562 square feet (8,227.7 m2).
-Spanning an area of 81,700 sqft on 10 acres of land and is constructed with white granite sourced from a quarry near Kootenai Lakes in Nelson, British Columbia.
-The exterior features a singular central tower with a pyramid roof, hand-shaped stone, and stained-glass windows, while the interior consists of woods and materials imported from all over the world, hand-painted murals, and a sculpted water feature.
+Set on 10 acres of land, it is constructed with white granite from a quarry near Kootenay Lake in Nelson, British Columbia, and marble from the Marblehead quarry at the south end of Duncan Lake.
+The exterior has a singular central tower with a pyramid roof, hand-shaped stone, and stained-glass windows, while the interior has woods and materials imported from all over the world, hand-painted murals, and a water feature.